tanrax/org-social.el/README.md

 | `C-c C-c`     | org-ctrl-c-ctrl-c | Context-aware Org command (recalculate tables, execute code) |
 | `C-c *`       | org-table-recalculate | Force recalculation of table formulas |
 | `C-c C-v C-e` | org-babel-execute-src-block | Execute source code block |

-## 🎨 UI Features

-### Edit Your Posts

-When viewing your own posts in the timeline or threads, you'll see an **"✏️ Edit"** button.
-Clicking this button:
-- Opens your `social.org` file
-- Automatically positions the cursor at the beginning of that post's content
-- Allows you to edit the post directly in your file

-This makes it easy to quickly fix typos or update content without manually searching through your file.

-### My Profile Button

-The timeline header includes a **"👤 My Profile"** button that provides quick access to view your own profile.
-This is useful for:
-- Checking how your profile appears to others
-- Reviewing your recent posts
-- Verifying your profile information

-### Discover Users

-The **"🌍 Discover"** buffer allows you to explore and follow users from the relay server:

-1. Click the "🌍 Discover" button in the timeline header or press `D`
-2. Browse all users registered in the relay with their avatars and descriptions
-3. Use **"+ Follow"** button to follow new users
-4. Use **"− Unfollow"** button to stop following users
-5. Click **"👤 Profile"** to view a user's full profile

-Your `social.org` file is automatically updated when you follow or unfollow users.

 ## 🧮 Interactive Org Mode Content